By Radical Yes Founder & Brand Director Kerryn Moscicki

 Quilting and padding is something that forms a big part of our design vocabulary in the studio.
-It is something we are always referencing and you can see it as well in our footwear products - most recently in 'The Magic' Slides.
-Along the way we have also used quilted linings in shoes and even in the use of shearling in our winter boots.
+It is something we are always referencing and you can see it as well in our footwear products - most recently in our Journey Trainers.
+Along the way we have also used quilted linings in our summer slides and even in the use of shearling in our winter boots.
 Personally I love the idea of tactile-softness in a product, especially accessories.
 I am always thinking about how materials feel when they touch the skin and what sort of sensations (however fleeting) they will conjure for the wearer.
 I am always wanting to create a gentleness.

-So with this new collection of bags we really wanted them super quilted - almost like pillows.
+So with this collection of bags we really wanted them super quilted - almost like pillows.
 Something you could tuck under your arm and feel comforted by.
 I was hoping for a sense of being enveloped.
 That was the ambition with the padding.